Chapters and Groups

 What Makes a Successful Alumni Chapter

-A successful alumni chapter is one that provides opportunities for Doane College alumni to maintain an active role in the life of the College.
+A successful alumni chapter is one that provides opportunities for Doane University alumni to maintain an active role in the life of the College.
 Alumni chapters are a great way to enhance Doane as nothing else can, because they are volunteer driven.
 They serve and respond to local alumni, assist in recruiting good students, demonstrate the public pride in the College, and help with the College's fundraising efforts.
 The spirit of Doane lasts a lifetime.

 Types of Chapters